alex-bellon/wikipedia/README.md

 - [Eternal September](https://en.wikipedia.org/wiki/Eternal_September) - is Usenet slang for a period beginning in September 1993, the month that Internet service provider America Online (AOL) began offering Usenet access to its many users, overwhelming the existing culture for online forums.
 - [Google's ideological echo chamber](https://en.wikipedia.org/wiki/Google's_Ideological_Echo_Chamber) - commonly referred to as the Google memo, is an internal memo, dated July 2017, by United States-based Google engineer James Damore about Google's culture and diversity policies
 - [Monkey selfie copyright dispute](https://en.wikipedia.org/wiki/Monkey_selfie_copyright_dispute) - a series of disputes about the copyright status of selfies taken by Celebes crested macaques using equipment belonging to the British nature photographer David Slater.
+- [Sealioning](https://en.wikipedia.org/wiki/Sealioning) - a type of trolling or harassment that consists of pursuing people with persistent requests for evidence or repeated questions, while maintaining a pretense of civility and sincerity.

 ## Language

+### Debate/Argument
+- [Gish gallop](https://en.wikipedia.org/wiki/Gish_gallop) - a technique in which a debater attempts to overwhelm an opponent by excessive number of arguments, without regard for the accuracy or strength of those arguments.

 ### Grammar
 - [Adjective Order](https://en.wikipedia.org/wiki/Adjective#Order) - In many languages, attributive adjectives usually occur in a specific order.
 In general, the adjective order in English can be summarised as: opinion, size, age or shape, colour, origin, material, purpose.
 This sequence (with age preceding shape) is sometimes referred to by the mnemonic OSASCOMP.